Seared Salmon with Red Wine Shallot Sauce

 - Peel and cut the carrots and shallots in small dice.

-- Sauté them with one tablespoon of butter until lightly brown, add the wine and the sugar and reduce to 1/3 of the original quantity.
+- In a large non-stick frying pan, sauté the carrots with one tablespoon of butter until lightly browned.
+Add the wine and sugar, then reduce the mixture to one-third of its original quantity.

-- Peel and wash the potatoes, cut them in large chunks, boil them in salty water until fully cooked, drain and mash.
+- Peel and wash the potatoes, and cut them into large chunks.
+In a medium saucepan, boil them in salty water until fully cooked, drain and mash in a mixing bowl.

 - Add 2 tablespoons of butter and warm milk.
 Season and add the wasabi to your taste… Keep warm

-- In a large non-stick frying pan, sear your 6 salmon fillets (2 mins on each side).
-Season on both sides and spread the sesame seeds.
+- In a large non-stick frying pan, sear your salmon fillets (2 mins on each side).
+Season both sides and spread the sesame seeds.

-- Add the rest of butter to the sauce and let boil 3 to 5 minutes.
+- Add the remaining butter to the sauce and let it simmer for 3 to 5 minutes.

 - Add the cornstarch previously diluted in 1 tablespoon of cold red wine, whisk well and keep simmering 1 minute, season and serve with the wasabi mashed potatoes and the medium rare salmon.